abelardojarab/gputeachingkit-labs/README.md

 Aside from a C compiler and the CUDA Toolkit, [CMake](https://cmake.org/) is required to generate build scripts for your target IDE and compiler.
-The next section describes the process of compiling and running the a lab.
+The next section describes the process of compiling and running a lab.

 ## Compiling and Running Labs